-NB: Much of this itinerary is spent trekking in remote areas and at very high altitude (over 4000 metres / 13000 feet).
+NB: Much of this itinerary is spent trekking in remote areas and at very high altitude (mostly around 3,800 meters but potentially above 4000 metres / 13000 feet on occasions).
 A high level of personal fitness is required and specialist travel insurance may be needed.
 Be mindful of the risks of altitude sickness and take time to acclimatise yourselves to the altitude and conditions.